 The muscle is a contractile tissue.
 Muscle cells are specialized for contractile ability.
 The characteristic property of muscular tissue is its ability to contract when excited.
 The property of conductivity is also well developed in muscular tissue through not to the degree as that of nervous tissue.
 This topic covers the types of muscle, skeletal muscle structure, and function.

 The fundamental unit of a muscle is the muscle fibre of which many fuses and constitute a whole muscle.
 The size of muscle fibres has no direct relationship with the muscle they constitute.
 Some of the muscle fibre is small and short, while other muscles consist of large muscle cells running the whole length of the muscle.

-- What is Buffer and What are the Importance in Biological system?
+- What is Buffer and What is the Importance in Biological system?

 Types of Muscles